 I hate cancer.
 And I hate autism.
 I’m very lucky: Despite the exponential rise in autism in America, none of my four children has autism, brain damage, encephalitis, or encephalopathy.
 But when I got pregnant for the fourth time (yes, it was planned.
-No, it was not an accident), I couldn’t stop the desperate worry.
+No, it wasn’t an accident), I couldn’t stop the desperate worry.
 I had three healthy children.
 How could I possibly be lucky enough to have a fourth?
 But I was: our youngest was born healthy, at home, on a Wednesday in November.

 At AutismOne I met some members of a group called the Thinking Moms’ Revolution.

 They have children with autism.
 They started out as 24 friends.
 Twenty three moms and one dad.
 They did what their doctors told them.
 They followed the current American pediatric protocol exactly as the mainstream would have them follow it.
 With disastrous results.
 These 24 brave souls, unlike me, do not have healthy children.

 They came together to write a book, The Thinking Moms’ Revolution, about their efforts to heal their damaged children, most of whom were suffering from neurological disorders and the effects of autism.

 I bought three copies of their book.

 The TMRs also started a blog focused on all kinds of children’s health issues.

 They are people who learned the hard way that the system is broken.

 They are brave women (and one man) who aren’t afraid to face the trolls.
 And who aren’t afraid to tell the truth.

 Melanie’s son, Luke, is severely affected by autism, and Melanie, whose religious faith means a great deal to her, has written eloquently on the subject of churches and special-needs ministries.
 Her writings have touched a lot of people and helped many to understand the spiritual needs of families dealing with autism.